 Spatial sciences internships provide a valuable applied learning opportunity for students to explore future career paths and gain valuable work experience.
-Our undergraduate students have landed internships at companies and organizations including Esri, NASA's Jet Propulsion Laboratory, The Los Angeles Mayor's DataLA Summer Academy, Marin Municipal Water District, OnSite Engineering, the Huntington Library and Gardens, Southern California Environmental Health Science Center, BCRA Architects, among others.
+Our undergraduate students have landed internships at companies and organizations including Esri, NASA's Jet Propulsion Laboratory, The Los Angeles Mayor's DataLA Summer Academy, USC Sea Grant, the Southern California Association of Governments, Marin Municipal Water District, OnSite Engineering, the Huntington Library and Gardens, Southern California Environmental Health Science Center, BCRA Architects, among others.

 Read about the internship experience of another GeoDesign major.

-The Spatial Sciences Institute has partnered with the following organizations to offer virtual unpaid internships in the Fall 2020 semester.
+The Spatial Sciences Institute has partnered with organizations to offer these internships in the Fall 2021 semester.
 These internships may be undertaken for credit by undergraduates by registering for SSCI 397: Spatial Sciences Internship or by masters students by registering for SSCI 596: Internship in Spatial Sciences.

 The specific start and end dates, weekly schedule, and milestones will be determined by project leads with the students selected for the internships.
 Generally, interns should expect to commit an average of 10 hours per week throughout the semester.

 These internships are open to USC students of any major, but require a background in GIS, either through coursework or by experience.
 Students who have been selected for an SSI-funded faculty research project are not eligible for one of these internships.

 To apply, please submit your resume, statement of interest for the internship opportunity you are applying for, and your STARS report to Susan Kamei, SSI Managing Director, at email@example.com by 5 pm on Friday, July 16, 2021.

 If you would like to be considered for more than one internship opportunity, please indicate that in your statement of interest, along with your priority ranking.